Gizra/drupal-starter/README.md

 Will provide a list of top IP address by number of requests.
 If the top few IP addressess issue the majority of the requests, spot check a few requests from the access log, then ban those IPs if they issue malicious requests.
+Check `web/sites/default/settings.pantheon.php` on how to block individual IPs on Pantheon.

 If that simple check if not enough, if there's uncertainity, [`goaccess`](https://goaccess.io/man) can help to understand the nature of the traffic.